Temporal Knowledge Graph Forecasting with Neural ODE: Our Model

+\paragraph{Representation inference} The representation inference procedure is done by an ODE Solver, which is $\mathbf H(t) = \textrm{ODESolver}(\textbf{H}(t-\Delta t), f_{\textrm{TANGO}}, t - \Delta t, t, \Theta_{\textrm{TANGO}}, \mathcal G)$.
+Adaptive ODE solvers may incur massive time consumption in our work.
+To keep the training time tractable, we use fixed-grid ODE solvers coupled with the Interpolated Reverse Dynamic Method (IRDM) proposed by \citet{daulbaev2020interpolated}.
+IRDM uses Barycentric Lagrange interpolation \cite{berrut2004barycentric} on Chebyshev grid \cite{tyrtyshnikov2012brief} to approximate the solution of the hidden states in the reverse-mode of NODE.
+Thus, IRDM can lower the time cost in the backpropagation and maintain good learning accuracy.
+Additional information about representation inference is provided in Appendix \ref{app: representation inference}.

-With the temporal graph representation at the prediction timestamp, we can compute the scores of every $(s,r,o)$ triplets.
-In our work, we take advantage of two popular knowledge graph static models, i.e. Distmult \cite{yang2014embedding} and TuckER \cite{balazevic-etal-2019-tucker}.
-Given a triplet $(s,r,o)$, its score is computed as shown in Table 1.
-The entity representation of $s$, $o$, and the relation representation of $r$ are used for score computation, and they are learned together with other parameters by minimizing the loss function.
+\paragraph{Score function} Given the entity and relation representations at the query time $t_q$, one can compute the scores of every triple at $t_q$.
+In our work, we take two popular knowledge graph embedding models, i.e., Distmult \cite{yang2014embedding} and TuckER \cite{balazevic-etal-2019-tucker}.
+Given triple $(s,r,o)$, its score is computed as shown in Table \ref{tab: score function}.